smearr/LuminType/README.md

 - create different difficulties, requires balanced spawn rates for enemies so user is not overwhelmed
 - different modes, endless, practice, etc.
 - Optimize enemy spawns - Need a better spawning algorithim for enemies.
-- Make a game over screen - In progress.
+- Add screen shake to enhance the experience.
+- create animation for buttons for game over menu and main menu.